Azure-Samples/azure-spring-data-cosmos-java-sql-api-samples/README.md

+**The samples in this repo have moved [here](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main/cosmos/azure-spring-data-cosmos/spring3-samples/cosmos-quickstart-samples).
+This repo is no longer maintained**

 # Azure Cosmos DB for NoSQL & Spring Data sample

 Azure Cosmos DB for NoSQL & Spring Data sample code